debiki/talkyard-prod-one/README.md

 License (MIT)
 ----------------

-The MIT license, see `LICENSE-MIT.txt` — and that's for the instructions and scripts etcetera in this repository only, not for any Talkyard source code or things in other repositories.

 Copyright (c) 2016-2019 Debiki AB and Kaj Magnus Lindberg.

+Licensed under the MIT license, see `LICENSE-MIT.txt` — and that's for the instructions and scripts etcetera in this repository only, not for Talkyard source code or things in other repositories.

 <!-- vim: set et ts=2 sw=2 tw=0 fo=r list : -->